beyond2013/DBAnM/ConcurrencyControl.md

 Unfortunately, serial execution is impractical.
 Databases are central to the operation of many applications and so must be accessed frequently.
 A system that requires that transactions be executed serially simply cannot keep up with the load.
 Furthermore, it is easy to see that, in many cases, serial execution is unnecessary.

-For example, if transaction T1 accesses tables X and Y and if transaction T2 accesses tables U and V, the operations of T1 and T2 can be arbitrarily interleaved and the end result-including the information returned by the DBMS to the transactions and the final database state-will be identical to the serial execution of T1 followed by T2 and also identical to the serial execution of T2 followed by T1.
+For example, if transaction T~1~ accesses tables X and Y and if transaction T~2~ accesses tables U and V, the operations of T~1~ and T~2~ can be arbitrarily interleaved and the end result-including the information returned by the DBMS to the transactions and the final database state-will be identical to the serial execution of T~1~ followed by T~2~ and also identical to the serial execution of T~2~ followed by T~1~.
 Since serial execution is known to be correct, this interleaved schedule must be correct as well.

 The interleaved execution of a set of transactions is potentially far more efficient than serial execution of that set.
 Transaction execution requires the services of multiple system resources-primarily CPU and I/O devices-but a transaction frequently utilizes only one of these resources at a time.
 With concurrent execution of several transactions, we can potentially utilize a number of these resources simultaneously and hence improve system throughput.
 For example, while a CPU is doing some computation for one transaction, an I/O device might be providing I/O service for another.

 Unfortunately, certain interleaved schedules can cause consistent transactions to behave incorrectly, returning the wrong result to the application and producing inconsistent database states.
-For that reason, we cannot allow arbitrary interleav­ings.
+For that reason, we cannot allow arbitrary interleavings.
 The first question is how to decide which interleavings are good and which are bad.
-The next question is how to implement an algorithm that permits the good in­terleavings and prohibits the bad.
+The next question is how to implement an algorithm that permits the good interleavings and prohibits the bad.
 We call such an algorithm a concurrency control.
 It schedules database operations requested by concurrently executing transactions in a way that ensures that each transaction is isolated from every other transaction.

 In most commercial transaction processing systems, concurrency control is done automatically and is invisible to the application programmer who designs each transaction as if it will execute in a non concurrent environment.
 Nevertheless, it is important to understand the concepts underlying the operation of concurrency controls because